sr-murthy/financial-services-register-api/docs/sources/financial-services-register-api.rst

 Request Headers
 ===============

-The FS Register API is read-only - all requests must use ``GET``, and include headers containing the API username and key:
+For developers and end users the API, and this Python client library, is read-only - all requests must use ``GET``, and include headers containing the API username and key:

 .. code:: shell